nxadm/rakudo-pkg/README.md

 [the Bintray repo](https://dl.bintray.com/nxadm/rakudo-pkg-relocatable/).

-The relocable builds work on distributions with a glibc at the same level or newer than Ubuntu 14.04 (released in April 2014, supported until 2022, glibc 2.19).
+The relocable builds work on distributions with a glibc at the same level or newer than Ubuntu 16.04 (released in April 2016).

 ## OS Repositories